Five Tips to Create a Winning Employer Brand

 Websites like Glassdoor offer employees the ability to leave honest and anonymous company reviews.
 Users have the option to provide information about salary reports, internal reviews, interviews, benefits, company culture, the CEO and more.
 Peer review sites are great outlets that allow you to embrace transparency and show the outside world what it’s like to work at your company.

 Social media takes a similar role when it comes to your hiring strategy.
-With 57% of job seekers using social media during their job search each month, it’s necessary to maintain a winning social media presence.
+A whopping 79% of job seekers use social media during their search for a new role.
+So, it’s necessary to maintain a winning presence, particularly on LinkedIn.
 Encourage your employees to share company updates and job openings on their personal accounts, primarily LinkedIn.
 Don’t expect your employees to share proactively.
 Provide them with the content they need to effectively and efficiently share.
 Craft branded messages they can copy and paste into their profiles to ensure they’re engaging with your online brand.

 Remember, competition for talent is at an all-time high.
 Are you stepping up your game to become an employer of choice?
 You have to know your target audience to compete.
 Know where they hang out and serve them compelling content about your brand to show them why they should want to work for you.